csci265-team/HiddenFrame/documentation/design.md

  ## 5. Network Design
 Since our system is written in C++ in its back-end and uses a Javascript framework in its front-end, our front-end to back-end communication will be utilizing an API server made using ["Crow"](https://crowcpp.org/) which is a C++ framework for creating HTTP or websocket Web services.
 It will be useful for our system for its built-in JSON support and to make back-end to front-end communication seamless.

-We will be implementing Crow in the back-end and defining routes to handle HTTP GET and POST requests for sending and receiveing data to and from the front-end.
+We will be implementing Crow in the back-end and defining routes to handle HTTP GET and POST requests for sending and receiving data to and from the front-end.

 GET requests to: